-‘BOTTLES’ is a new Italian wine bar opening in historic Old Spitalfields Market on Friday 6th July 2018.
+‘BOTTLES’ is a new Italian wine bar in the historic Old Spitalfields Market 2018.
 From the co-founders of Bottles & Battles, who have teamed up with pop-up restaurant concept, SOOD Family, ‘BOTTLES’ will combine Italian warmth with London edge.
 A relaxed and buzzy space to enjoy food and wine.
 Sounds like our cup of vino!

 Italian food and wine experts, Franco Mancini and Daniele Marano, have brought something entirely new to the city’s wine scene.
 With this new project, the pair are looking to share their passion by creatinga friendly and unpretentious environment that’s all about discovering new wines.